Loraine enjoys making crafts and sharing the projects she’s developed. Her crafts include pictured, step-by-step tutorials and templates.

 Oops!
 Before Tracing Image on Plate

-If you are going to add swirls of white or another color behind your painting, do that before tracing a picture on the plate.
-(FYI): I added the swirls after tracing and had a hard time seeing the lines of the picture.
+For the green background plate (with the witch holding the pumpkin), if you are going to add swirls of white or another color behind your painting, do that before tracing a picture on the plate.
+FYI, I added the swirls after tracing and had a hard time seeing the lines of the picture.

 Paint the Image